kulo/head-north/CONTRIBUTING.md

 ---

-Thank you for contributing to Omega! 🎉
+Thank you for contributing to Head North! 🎉